 - Changes in skin color around a varicose vein

 Spider veins are similar to varicose veins, but they're smaller.
 Spider veins are found closer to the skin's surface and are often red or blue.

-They occur on the legs, but can also be found on the face.
-Spider veins vary in size and often look like a spider's web.
+Spider veins occur on the legs but can also be found on the face.
+They vary in size and often look like a spider's web.

 When to see a doctor

 If you're concerned about how your veins look and feel and self-care measures haven't helped, see your health care provider.

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 ErrorEmail field is required